 Heroin Addiction Is on the Rise

-Between 2012 and 2016, heroin overdose deaths in Oklahoma more than doubled.
-By 2016, more than one in every nine opioid overdose deaths involved heroin.
+In 2018 in Oklahoma, more than 40% of drug overdose deaths involved opioids.
 Across the country, heroin abuse, overdose, and death are on the rise, largely as states and the federal government make it harder for people struggling with opioid addiction to acquire prescription narcotics.

 Heroin is extremely addictive, and users who are deprived of it will experience serious withdrawal symptoms including vomiting, severe stomach cramps and tremors, says Oklahoma.Gov.
 In some cases, withdrawal can even lead to death.

 In 2010, meth was reportedly present in 103 overdose victims.
 However, by 2016, the number of overdoses involving methamphetamines soared – 335 people died from meth overdoses in that year alone, which represents over 40% of all overdose deaths in Oklahoma.